 Record your ambient and first scare sound as explained above.
-To record each additional scare sound, hold both "1" and "2", then press "REC".
+To record each additional scare sound, hold "REC" and press "3".
+If you mess up recording a certain sound, stop recording, then retry the recording by holding "REC" and pressing "4" ("3" increments to the next sound then records, "4" just records).
 Repeat this for up to 10 scare sounds, the total length must still remain under 2 minutes.
-If you mess up you'll have to start over at the first scare sound by holding "2" and pressing "REC".
-To preview your additional scare sounds, first tap "2" to listen to the first scare sound, then tap "1" and "2" at the same time to listen to the additional sounds one at a time.
+To preview your scare sounds, tap "2" to hear the first one, then keep tapping "3" to hear them in sequence.